 No. Each electronic voting location will have 23 voting computers.
 The computers will be locally networked within the polling place with no outside network connection.

 Security concerns and the difficulty of providing electors with unique online identifiers are still seen as obstacles that have not yet been overcome.
 Therefore, the Commission continues to hold the view that electronic voting should only be provided in a controlled environment at polling centres.
 For more information, please see the Commissioner's discussion paper entitled Politics of the Future: The Internet and the Electoral Process (pdf - 26 kb).

 Every electronic polling place is equipped with a voting terminal that can be used by a person seated in the supplied chair or in a wheelchair.
-Each of these terminals has a 21 inch monitor.
+Each of these terminals has a 23 inch monitor which faces away from the main room for privacy reasons.
 These terminals are also equipped with headphones broadcasting recorded spoken instructions to assist voters who are vision impaired.

 If you use the headphones, the system invites you to press any key on the voting keypad to hear a description of what that key does.
 Each function key is also labelled with a tactile label indicating its purpose.